nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 the parameter will be taken.<br>
   e.g. if you specify `p/81234123 p/99999999`, only `p/99999999` will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as `home`, `list-module`, `list-person` and `exit`) will be ignored.<br>
+* Any parameter in commands that do not take in parameters (such as `home`, `list-module`, `list-person` and `exit`) will be ignored.<br>
   e.g. if the command specifies `home 123`, it will be interpreted as `home`.
 </div>